-Note: If you are a student who is interested in participating in an internship, check out some of these helpful resources provided by Career Services.
+Note: If you are a student who is interested in participating in an internship, check out some of these helpful resources provided by the Career & Professional Development Center.

 What is the MUSE Internship Program?

 The MUSE Internship Program offers non-academic campus offices and departments an opportunity to partner with MUSE to create and co-sponsor paid, mentored undergraduate student internships within those departments.
 The goal of these internships should be to provide students with professional experience, learning opportunities, and program development experience within a department on campus.
 At the same time, the department will benefit from having an intern around to lend a helping hand.

 How to become part of the MUSE Internship Program: